webcreate/infinite-ajax-scroll/doc/events.md

 With this event it is possible to cancel the loading of the next page.
 You can do this by returning `false` from your callback.

-Say you want to stop loading more pages if you hit a certain url:
+Say for example you want to stop loading more pages if you hit a certain url:

 ```javascript
 ias.on('next', function(url) {